-Five days later, on Thursday, February 23, 1978, at 5:35 PM EST, while driving southbound on Interstate 71 in Ohio at Exit 65, the Washington Court House exit, I opened a fresh pack of cigarettes and put one in my mouth.
+Five days later, on Thursday, February 23, 1978, at 5:35 PM EST, while driving southbound on Interstate 71 in Ohio at Exit Mile Post65, Route 435, the Washington Court House exit, I opened a fresh pack of cigarettes and put one in my mouth.
 Before I lit it, I thought about my son’s comment.
 I put the cigarette back in the pack and placed it on the dashboard.
 I quit smoking.
 I did not quit for one year, or one month, or one week, or even one day.
 I quit for five minutes.
 I knew I could make it that long.
 I even set the stopwatch feature on my watch to time it!
 Sometime within those five minutes, the urge passed.
 After that, whenever I felt the urge for a cigarette, I started the stopwatch and watched the seconds tick away.
 Within those five minutes, the urge passed.
 I repeated this process with every urge that I had for the next three weeks.
 It worked; slowly the urges became less and less frequent.
 I have not smoked since then.
 It was a long time ago.
-This year on February 23, 2018, I will have had 4,207,968 five-minute victories and no losses over the thirty-year period.
+This year, on February 23, 2019, forty-one years after I quit, I will have had 4,321,591 five-minute victories and no losses!
 I knew I could never quit for one year; that goal was too far away.
 But for five minutes?
 I knew I could do it.

 Not only do all of us face similar challenges in our personal lives, but companies face challenges every day.
 Lofty goals are set and agreements are reached, but few people think about what they can do every day to meet those goals.
 Managers typically pull out their action plans from last month’s operations review meeting to prepare for this month’s meeting that will be held the next day.
 They then quickly develop plausible reasons why they didn’t meet last month’s objectives as they vow that next month will be different.
 Entrepreneurs are not immune to the same routine.
 In their case, they are so busy with today’s activities that next week, let alone next month, is so far away that they decide those issues can wait until tomorrow.
 Just like their corporate counterparts, they do not forecast failure usually until the deadline is quickly approaching and recovery time is not sufficient.
 If you think this does not apply to you, think about your past New Year’s resolutions that you made and your success rate.
 It happens to all of us and every organization, big or small, new or old.